 Old Trafford Stadium

-Sir Jim Ratcliffe, a co-owner of Manchester United, has presented an incredible £2 billion idea to replace Old Trafford Stadium with a ground that can be utilised as a national venue.
+Sir Jim Ratcliffe, a co-owner of Manchester United, has presented an incredible £2 billion idea to build a new 100,000 seater ground that can be utilised as a national venue, to replace the current Old Trafford Stadium.
 Trafford Council approved the vision as it perfectly aligns with the wider plan to regenerate Trafford on a larger scale.
 The concept of establishing a new home ground for Manchester United as the ‘Wembley of the North’ has garnered positive feedback from council leaders.
+United recently announced that the plans will be designed and led by the London-based architecture firm Fosters + Partners.

 Old Trafford is the UK’s top destination for football fans worldwide, drawing a remarkable 2.5 million visitors annually.
 According to research by Visit Britain, the iconic home of Manchester United Football Club attracts more international visitors than any other stadium in the country.
 It is not only a must-visit for football enthusiasts but one of the North-West’s most popular landmarks.
 With exciting plans to enhance both the stadium and its surroundings, Old Trafford is set to welcome even more fans, further boosting Manchester’s global appeal.